 Part of the beauty of a home office is that you are in full control.
 Gone are the cubicles, water coolers and seas of file cabinets.
 This room can truly be anything you desire.
 So, with incredible ideas for home office organization like these, beautifully organized can be at the top of that list.

 The desk.
 The chair.
 The lamp.
 They’re all home-office essentials.However, why settle for just those when you can't turn your space into the ultimate organizational masterpiece?
-Whether you choose one, two, or the whole slew, here are some great ideas on how to keep your home office organized.
+Whether you choose one, two, or the whole slew, learn how to organize your home office with these 10 great ideas.

 1. Buy Great Office FurnitureConsidering how much time you’ll spend in your home office, it’s ideal you invest in furniture you actually like.
 But remember to keep it simple.
 Don’t buy so many things that you clutter your space before the work even begins.
 In this case, less is truly more.

-3. Floor-to-Ceiling ShelvesMaximize every inch of space by purchasing simple floor-to-ceiling shelving.
+3. Floor-to-Ceiling ShelvesOrganizing your home office is a breeze with simple floor-to-ceiling shelving.
 Screwed into the wall for stability, these shelves not only add tons of space for books, bins, and other organizational ideas, but décor as well.
 You can even add a sleek, sliding ladder for extra flair and functionality.
 If a clean, simple, stress-free look is important to you, this one’s hard to beat.

 4. Drawer DividersTired of all your pens, paperclips, scissors and so on sloshing around inside your drawers?
 Sort each by category with simple drawer dividers.
 And if you feel like making your own, cereal boxes wrapped in shelf liner or wrapping paper are the perfect place to start.
 You can cut them to any size you need, and it’s always easy to add more whenever the need arises.